pingidentity/pingidentity-devops-getting-started/docs/server-profiles/QUICKSTART.md

 Pre-requisites:

 * GitHub Account
+* Git CLI
+* Docker

+Recommended:
+* Env has been through [./setup](https://pingidentity-devops.gitbook.io/devops/examples/quickstart#setup-you-environment-for-ping-identity-devops-projects)

 In this example we will take a Configuration Archive of your current \(possibly favorite\) _development_ PingFederate server and push it into a 'server profile'.
 Then we will start a PingFederate Docker container that pulls in this configuration.
-This is recommended for development and demonstration only.

 Steps: